webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Emerged-From-the-Obelisk.md

 ---
 aliases:
-  - Emerged From the Obelisk
+- "Emerged From the Obelisk"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Irregular
-title: Emerged From the Obelisk
-collection: Foci
-kind: Compendium
 ---

 ## Emerged From the Obelisk
 Your body, hard as crystal, gives you a suite of unique abilities, gained after an interaction with a floating crystalline obelisk.